agilescientific/geocomputing/README.md

 - **`--upload` / `--no-upload`** &mdash; Whether to **upload** the zip file to `geocomp.s3.amazonaws.com`.
 Default: `no-upload`.
 Note that this requires AWS credentials to be set up on your machine.
 - **`--clobber` / `--no-clobber`** &mdash; Whether to silently overwrite existing ZIP file and/or build directory.
 If `no-clobber`, the CLI will prompt you to overwrite or not.
 Default: `no-clobber`.

-To build the machine learning course, silently overwriting any existing things, and upload the zip to AWS:
+To build the machine learning course, silently overwriting any existing builds on your system:

-    ./build.py geocomp-ml --clobber --upload
+    ./geocomputing.py build geocomp-ml --clobber

+### Usage of `publish`

+Publish everything listed under the specified 'group' in `config.yaml`.
+By default, it looks for the courses in the `'production'` group. so this will build all of those courses and upload the ZIP files to AWS:

+    ./geocomputing.py publish

+### Usage of `test`

+Tests that a specific course builds, leaving no sawdust.
+Builds a course, does not make a ZIP, does not uplad anything, and removes the build folder.
+(To keep the build folder or make a zip, use the `build` command with the appropriate options, see above.)
+Here's how to test the machine learning course:

+    ./geocomputing.py test geocomp-ml

+In general, if a course does not build, the script will throw an error.
+It does not try to deal with or interpret the error or explain what's wrong.

 ## Example control file